brikis98/ping-play/README.md

 bottom, even if they show up in a different order (e.g. set `display: none` until all the pagelets above the current one have been filled in).

-### SEO and noscript

-You may not want to use BigPipe for clients that don't have JavaScript enabled, or don't handle JavaScript well, such as a search engine crawler.
-The simplest solution is to run a headless browser in your data center (e.g.
-[zombie](http://zombie.js.org/)) that fetches each page, lets the BigPipe JavaScript execute to render the whole page, and then sends the rendered HTML down to the client.

-## Why not AJAX or iframes?
+## Why not AJAX

-You could try to accomplish something similar to BigPipe by sending back a page that's empty and makes lots of AJAX calls or uses iframes to fill in each pagelet.
+You could try to accomplish something similar to BigPipe by sending back a page that's empty and makes lots of AJAX calls to fill in each pagelet.
 This approach is much slower than BigPipe for a number of reasons:

 1. Each AJAX call requires an extra roundtrip to your server, which adds a lot of latency.
 This latency is especially bad on mobile or slower connections.